 |Employment Type||F-1 Student||J-1 Student|

 Students in F-1 status are allowed to work on-campus without seeking approval from a DSO, as long as they are registered full-time for the current semester (except over summer and winter breaks).
-The student must be in good academic standing in order to be eligible for employment on-campus.
+The student must be in good academic standing (minimum 2.0 GPA for undergrads, 3.0 GPA for graduates) in order to be eligible for employment on-campus.